U.S. Army vows to fix 'broken' housing at Fort Meade in wake of Reuters report

 Fort Meade is the site of a major U.S. Army contingent and home to the secretive National Security Agency.
 Corvias operates around 3,000 family homes on the base.

-The Meade meetings represent the latest promise for military housing reform since a Reuters series, Ambushed at Home here, documented hazards nationwide.
+The Meade meetings represent the latest promise for military housing reform since a Reuters series, Ambushed at Home, documented hazards nationwide.

-Last month, Reuters detailed housing concerns at Fort Meade and two other bases where Corvias operates, North Carolina’s Fort Bragg and Louisiana’s Fort Polk, where a subsequent online petitihere to “hold Corvias accountable” has gained 5,000 signatures.
+Last month, Reuters detailed housing concerns at Fort Meade and two other bases where Corvias operates, North Carolina’s Fort Bragg and Louisiana’s Fort Polk, where a subsequent online petition to “hold Corvias accountable” has gained 5,000 signatures.
 Corvias said it is reviewing its service request system to better address resident concerns at all bases where it operates.

 At the two Meade town hall sessions last week, some families described mold sickening their children, unexplained charges from their landlord, days without heat, and problems that forced them to move in temporarily with neighbors.